 - Think about providing larvae food plants for butterflies

-Food for bees and butterflies is simple, they need flowers with pollen and nectar that is easy to access.
+Food for bees and butterflies is simple, they need flowers with pollen and nectar that are easy to access.
 Butterflies also appreciate food for their caterpillars.
-If you have the right plant species in your garden you may well become a nursery for baby butterflies.
+If you have the right plant species in your garden, you may well become a nursery for baby butterflies.

 Water is also fairly easy to supply.
-A shallow tray with marbles or stones and topped up with water on a daily basis is just perfect.
+A shallow tray with marbles or stones and topped up with water daily is perfect.
 The marbles form little perches so that no unsuspecting bee can fall in and drown.

 There are more than 250 species of bee in the UK and 71 recorded species of butterfly.
-Some are quite specialised in their needs so it would be impossible to create the perfect conditions for all of them to breed in your garden.
-You can however improve your chances by adding certain features.
+Some are quite specialised in their needs, so it would be impossible to create the perfect conditions for all of them to breed in your garden.
+Nonetheless, you can improve your chances by adding certain features.

 It doesn’t matter if your garden is as big as a field or as small as a window box.
 When you are the size of a bee, everything in the human world must seem ginormous anyway.

 What does matter is what you choose to plant in your plot.
 Let’s look at some of the criteria for butterfly and bee-friendly plants.

 Which Plants are Friendly For Butterflies and Bees?

 Imagine you are a bumblebee looking to gather pollen for your babies and nectar for energy.
 A bumblebee has quite a large abdomen and a big set of wings – it’s a wide load!
 There are two groups of bumblebees: long-tongued and short-tongued.
 Regardless of their tongue length, easy access to the centre of a flower is essential, so avoid choosing the “double” flowers – the ones with so many petals that you can’t see the pollen in the centre.
 Instead look for the sort of flowers a child might draw: a big yellow centre surrounded by petals.